OliOliKT/StealthStories/README.md

 Have fun!

 OBS!
 A few things doesn’t work - these are transparent:
-Search bar
+* Search bar
-Two-factor authentication
+* Two-factor authentication
-Trending Block
+* Trending Block
-Delete account
+* Deleting one's own account
-Notifications
+* Notifications
+* Trending hashtags list
+* Uploading an image to a story